cisco/mindmeld/source/userguide/architecture.rst

 The Entity Resolver was introduced in Steps :ref:`6 <entity-mapping-files>` and :ref:`7 <entity_resolution>` of the Step-By-Step Guide.
 Entity resolution entails mapping each identified entity to a canonical value that can be looked up in an official catalog or database.
 For instance, the extracted entity "lemon bread" could resolve to "Iced Lemon Pound Cake (Product ID: 470)" and "SF" could resolve to "San Francisco, CA."

 Robust entity resolution is key to a seamless conversational experience because users generally refer to entities informally, using abbreviations, nicknames, and other aliases, rather than by official standardized names.
-The Entity Resolver in Workbench ensures high resolution accuracy by applying text relevance algorithms similar to those used in state-of-the-art information retrieval systems.
+The Entity Resolver in MindMeld ensures high resolution accuracy by applying text relevance algorithms similar to those used in state-of-the-art information retrieval systems.
 Each entity has its own resolver trained to capture all plausible names for the entity, and variants on those names.

-To learn how to build entity resolvers in Workbench, see the :doc:`Entity Resolver <entity_resolver>` section of this guide.
+To learn how to build entity resolvers in MindMeld, see the :doc:`Entity Resolver <entity_resolver>` section of this guide.

 .. _arch_parser: